 Much of the equipment on the terminal would benefit from technology, but workers would still be required to operate, service and repair machinery.

 Subject to environmental approvals and permitting, market conditions and a final investment decision, construction of the Roberts Bank Terminal 2 Project could begin in 2022 and would take approximately five-and-a-half years to complete.

 11. Who is reviewing the environmental effects of the project?

 The Roberts Bank Terminal 2 Project is undergoing a federal environmental assessment by an independent review panel, under the Canadian Environmental Assessment Act, 2012, the most stringent such process in Canada.
 It is also undergoing a provincial environmental assessment under the British Columbia Environmental Assessment Act.

-The independent panel of experts will be appointed by the federal Minister of the Environment.
-The assessment is expected to take approximately two to three years to complete.
+The independent panel of experts will be appointed by the federal minister of environment and climate change.

 In total, more than 100 professional scientists contributed to the 77 studies that support the Environmental Impact Statement.

 More information regarding studies undertaken, including final reports, can be found here.